Download the LCC Associate Degree Nursing Program Admission Requirements »

 - Licensed Practical Nurses applying for entry into the second year of the program must provide a copy of your active, unencumbered practical nursing license.
 LPN’s who did not complete NUR 150 Obstetric and Pediatric Nursing or equivalent course as part of the PN program must provide documentation of completion of NUR 189 Transition from LPN to ADN to qualify for entry into the second year of the program.

 Admission to Lamar Community College Nursing Program is on a first come, first served basis.
-In the event that the program is not full by June 15, provisional admission may be offered to students who have successfully completed the PAX-RN and are currently enrolled in the last of the required prerequisite courses.
+In the event that the program is not full by June 15, provisional admission may be offered to students who have successfully completed the HESI-A2 Exam and are currently enrolled in the last of the required prerequisite courses.
 These students must attain a minimum 2.5 G.P.A. on all prerequisite courses to qualify for admission to the nursing program.

 Prior to participation in nursing clinical courses, students must provide to the Office of Admissions documentation of the following:

 - Health Questionnaire / Immunization Record completion.
 This includes:

 - PPD or Chest X-ray (negative) (yearly)

 - Varicella immunization

 - Immunization records documenting MMR/Tetanus (within 10 years)